Rainfall in the last year

 Across our region, we take about 65 per cent of our source water from rivers, in a process called abstraction.
 We then store this in large, open reservoirs (known as surface reservoirs) before putting it through our treatment process to turn it into drinking water.

-The remaining 35 per cent comes from underground boreholes, from which we pump water which has originally fallen as rain and sunk down into the ground.
-These supplies are referred to as groundwater.
+The remaining 35 per cent comes from natural underground reservoirs called aquifers, from which we pump water using boreholes.
+This water has originally fallen as rain and sunk down into the ground in a process called recharge.
+These supplies from aquifers are referred to as groundwater.

-The diagram below shows the rainfall and levels of water in the rivers, reservoirs and underground in our area, for the last month.
+The diagram below shows the rainfall and levels of water in the rivers, aquifers and reservoirs in our area, for the last month.

-- On 31 March, the Thames Regional Soil Moisture Deficit (SMD) total was 14mm which is slightly drier than the expected 10mm.
+- On 31 May, the Thames Regional Soil Moisture Deficit (SMD) total was 71mm which is drier than the 53mm expected for the time of year.

-- Most river flows were still below their long term averages in March.
+- Most river flows were below their long term averages in May, aside from after a few periods of heavy rainfall.
 The Teddington Target Flow remained at 800 megalitres/day during the month in agreement with the the Environment Agency.